LOOKING AHEAD TO DO MORE

 LOVE IS THE WAY to Scott Mission Camp and leadership programs where fun for kids through learning, leadership, and spiritual growth is promoted.

-335 children and youth experienced a week of fun and learning about God’s love at Scott Mission Camp, in a natural setting with cabins, swimming, canoeing and encouragement from camp counsellors — at no cost to the family.
+â—Ź 335 children and youth experienced a week of fun and learning about God’s love at Scott Mission Camp in Caledon.
+Kids enjoy eight weeks of overnight camp (July & August) in a natural setting with cabins, swimming, canoeing and encouragement from camp counsellors — at no cost to the family.
+We are looking ahead to summer 2024 when 67% more kids will visit Scott Mission Camp.

-15 youth participated in the Foundations Program where they were trained, mentored, and given opportunities for personal growth.
+â—Ź 15 youth participated in the Foundations Program where they were trained, mentored, and given opportunities for personal growth.

-6 families attended the annual Family Camp in 2023 where moms and children experienced an amazing week at SMC together.
+â—Ź 6 families attended the annual Family Camp, in 2023 where moms and children experienced an amazing week together at Scott Mission Camp.
 This special program has been running for decades.

-83 children, ages 7-15, attended Day Camps, in the Lawrence Heights and Parma Court neighbourhoods, to have fun and learn valuable life skills.
+â—Ź 83 children, ages 7-15, attended day camps for eight weeks in July and August (36 hours per week) in the Lawrence Heights and Parma Court neighbourhoods, to have fun and learn valuable life skills.

-4 annual retreats for kids grade five and up at our Scott Mission Camp in Caledon.
+â—Ź 4 annual retreats for kids grade five and up at our Scott Mission Camp in Caledon.

 The Problem: The High Cost of Daycare in the GTA